Are you looking for some good packing travel hacks? I got your back.

 If I am taking a big suitcase, I will just take taxis to and from the airport to make it easier.
 You can check out my blog here on the best apps for travelers in Turkey.

 Okay!
 Let’s take a look at a general list.
-At the end, we will look at a few considerations for items that would be helpful for specific seasons.
+In the end, we will look at a few considerations for items that would be helpful for specific seasons.

 Most only support up to 6 amps which means you can’t use high-powered (blow dryer, curling irons, etc) with them.

 For instance, if you have a CPAP machine, make sure you know what are the electric requirements and bring a converter if necessary.

 This is my favorite adapter.
 It can be used in so many countries, supports up to 8 amps, and 100V – 240V.
 Plus it has 3 USB slots and one Type C charging slot.

 There is nothing worse than visiting your favorite ancient site in Turkey and realizing you only have 10% battery left.

 You can get a tiny one that is good for one charge like this one.

 My favorite one is this one by Anker.
 They have great quality and protect your phone from overcharging.